SMNazmusSadat/Multiplication-AI-Game/README.md

 3. Every turn human and computer multiply it's previous currentValue by some predefined number e.g [2, 3, 5, 7 or 9 ] and set the result as a new cuurrentValue.
 4. Whoever reach the target value or more first win the match.

+Minimax game playing Algorithm was used to implement this AI game.

 ## Requirement
 Python => 3.5
 ## Run